avinayak/avinayak.github.io/_posts/2019-12-21-clustering-unicode-glyphs.md

 ![](/uploads/chart2.png)

 This is beautiful.
 As expected, The biggest cluster is Sino-Korean-Japonic characters.
+I decided to build a better visualizer to higlight different Unicode ranges using d3js.

+## Visualizing